CodaGott/golang/interface/interface.md

 Method signature is important when implementing an interface.

-We can pass interface type as argument to a function that accepts an argument of the interface.
+We can pass interface type as argument to a function and when calling the function we can pass a struct as a value to the function.

-With our account example we can have a method that calls deposit or savings.
-And if that method takes our interface as a parameter, we can pass in the instances of the struct type.
+With our account example we can have a method that that takes our account as a param and such method can be used to access any of the interface methods.

+We create a struct variable and pass it to the method when we call it, this will call the withdraw method of that particular struct.

 type account interface{
     method1()
     method2()
 }

-type savings struct(){
-    some variables
+func callWithdraw(acc account){
+    acc.withdraw()
 }

-func (s savings) method1(){
-    // some code
-}

-func (s savings) method2(){
-    // some code
-}

-func main(){
+Passing value to the function above. func main(){

-    acc := savings{}
+    savingsAcc := savings{}
+    callWithdraw(savingsAcc)

+    This will call the withdraw method of the interface.
 }